yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 dataset/wireframe.py data/wireframe_raw data/wireframe
 ```

 ** Recommended** You can also download the pre-processed dataset directly from [LCNN](https://github.com/zhou13/lcnn#downloading-the-processed-dataset).
+Details are as follows:

 Make sure `curl` is installed on your system and execute
 ```bash